Phrogz/Vunsq/README.md

 * `speed`: A multiplier applied to the time value supplied to the effect.
 * `arg`: An arbitrary value to pass to the effect as the sixth parameter.
 * `repeat`: Number of times to repeat the animation, resetting the time. _(Not currently supported.)_

+# Known Limitations (aka TODO)

+* Tests (made with Engineering Art) show that many effects pre-compute some variables that are based solely on the time value.
+The same code is run, with the same result, for every pixel at a given time value.
+It would be nice to allow effects to run this compute during the `bbox` function and then return some data that will be passed along to the effect each time it is called.